gorjanradevski/p_and_o_3/README.md

 Now, you need to run all commands from the command line/terminal.

-- Clone the repository on your local machine by running `git clone https://github.com/gorjanradevski/KUL_PO3.git`
+- Clone the repository on your local machine by executing `git clone https://github.com/gorjanradevski/KUL_PO3.git`
-- Install `virtualenv` by running `pip install virtualenv`.
+- Install `virtualenv` by executing `pip install virtualenv`.
 A [good video](https://www.youtube.com/watch?v=N5vscPTWKOk) about what virtual environments are and `virtualenv` in particular.
 Make sure to go through the video before proceeding.
-- Create a new virtual environment for this project by running `virtualenv kul_po3`.
+- Create a new virtual environment for this project by executing `virtualenv kul_po3`.
 - To activate the virtual environment, on Linux/MacOS run `source kul_po3/bin/activate`.
 On Windows, this [link](https://www.liquidweb.com/kb/how-to-setup-a-python-virtual-environment-on-windows-10/) goes through the steps for activating a virtual environment.
 By now, you are inside your new Python virtual environment.
 - To install all the required packages run `pip install -r requirements.txt`.
 If you did everything successfully up to this point you have an identical virtual environment as I have on my local machine.
 - In case you want to exit the virtual environment run `deactivate`.